Male Pattern Baldness

 - Physical Exam –The doctor analyzes the current pattern of hair loss while taking into account the current/preferred hairstyle of the patient.

 - Microscopic Evaluation –A hair miniaturization study is performed to determine the degree and extent to which active hair loss is occurring on the scalp.

-- Master Plan – The master plan takes into consideration the information gathered during the exam including the donor reserve, current status of hair loss, lifestyle of the patient and also the wishes of the patient.
+- Master Plan –The master plan takes into consideration the information gathered during the exam such as the donor reserve on the scalp, current hair loss status and the lifestyle of the patient and also the desired final results of the patient.
 Both the doctor and patient discuss nonsurgical and surgical options including products and hairstyle choices in order to formulate a master plan designed with the future hair needs of the patient in mind.
 The master plan budgets or allocates scalp hair to locations that will provide the most benefits in terms of appearance and coverage over the life of the patient.
 It is important to set realistic expectations about what is possible given the fact that the donor hair of a patient is not a limitless resource.

 Male Pattern Classifications

 The Norwood Scale is a series of images that visually represent the various stages of hair loss.
 The scale ranges from Type I (minimal hair loss) to Type VII (the most advanced form of hair loss).
 Hair loss progression and Norwood type is not based on age since the progression of hair loss is a very individual process.
-Your hair transplant physician will exam your scalp microscopically in order to inform you where on the Norwood Scale you may fall at the current time.
+Your hair transplant physician will exam your scalp microscopically in order to inform you exactly where on the Norwood Scale you fall at the current time.
 Progression along the scale may be slowed down by the use of FDA approved hair loss medications on the market (such as minoxidil or finasteride).

-There are a number of options for male pattern baldness treatment While medical treatment can slow down, and even delay, the process of hair loss, hair transplant is the only permanent solution for male pattern baldness.
+There are a number of options for the treatment of male pattern baldness.
+While a medical treatment can slow down, and even delay, the progression of hair loss, a hair transplant is the only permanent solution for male pattern baldness.